The Boatman's Dance

 The song went through numerous revisions before a settled version passed into the repertoire.
 Both the minstrel version and the Copland arrangement are widely performed and recorded.

 The bluegrass jam band Yonder Mountain String Band regularly covers it and released a studio version as a hidden track on their release Town By Town.

+The bluegrass string band The Hackensaw Boys recorded Boatman on their 2002 album Give It Back.